ztarby/calculators/README.md

 if the file says advance its because its advance if not well not

-dont clone the proyect because its a bad idea
+### Do not clone the repository

+recomend you copypaste the code (and giving credits me haha)

 ## C++ , C# , Python and (i think) more here!!
 Hope you like it